 The Federal Reserve Bank of Chicago's landmark building at the corner of South LaSalle Street and West Jackson Boulevard in the city's financial district has a rich architectural history.

 The Bank building was completed in 1922.
-It was designed by the firm of Graham, Anderson, Probst and White, which was responsible for developing many of the city's architectural landmarks.
+It was designed by the firm of Graham, Anderson, Probst and White, which was responsible for developing many of the city's architectural landmarks including the Wrigley Building, the Shedd Aquarium, the Merchandise Mart and the Continental Illinois Bank building, which is directly across the street.
 The building's front facade, with its Corinthian colonnades rising 65 feet, was designed to produce "the impression of dignity and strength, in harmony with the power and purpose of the institution," according to a newspaper of the day.

 The Bank featured a large open staircase in the LaSalle Street lobby, which led to the second floor.
 There, visitors found a central lobby with teller windows designed for bankers seeking loans from the "Discount Window."